 These facts demonstrate the need for campaigns like Faces of Distracted Driving.
 "I thank all of the families of distracted driving victims who have bravely chosen to share their stories of loss with the world," said LaHood.
 "The response to their heartbreaking stories has been overwhelming and their efforts to build public awareness are helping to save lives.
 I urge everyone to watch our 'Faces of Distracted Driving' series at distraction.gov and to remember: talking or texting while driving is not worth the risk."

 Whether you're tempted to take your mind off of driving, your hands off the wheel or your eyes of the road, just remember the number of tragedies caused by this dangerous habit.
 Many motorists don't understand the effect that these few distracted seconds have on your road safety.
 Allowing your focus to be split between driving and any other task greatly increases your chances of causing an accident - and causing yourself (or someone else) serious harm.

-If you or a loved one is dealing with a car accident in Pineville, Anderson, Nevada, Neosho or anywhere in the surrounding areas, call Aaron Sachs and Associates at 1-888-777-AUTO for a confidential consultation to discuss your rights.
+If you or a loved one is dealing with a car accident in Pineville, Anderson, Nevada, Neosho or anywhere in the surrounding areas, call Aaron Sachs & Associates, P.C. at 1-888-777-AUTO for a confidential consultation to discuss your rights.
 Attorney meetings by appointment only.